Scandinavian Tobacco Group A/S: Transactions in connection with share buy-back programme

 Transactions in connection with share buy-back programme

-On 9 March 2022, Scandinavian Tobacco Group A/S ("STG") announced that a share buy-back programme of an aggregated price of up to DKK 700 million was launched with the purpose to adjust the Company's capital structure and meet obligations relating to the Group's share-based incentive programme.
+On 19 May 2022, Scandinavian Tobacco Group A/S announced that the share buy-back programme that was initiated 9 March 2022 was increased to an aggregated value of up to DKK 1,000 million.
+The purpose of the programme is to adjust the Company's capital structure and meet obligations relating to the Group's share-based incentive programme.

-The buy-back programme is executed in accordance with Regulation No. 596/2014 of the European Parliament and Council of 16 April 2014 (the "Market Abuse Regulation") and Commission Delegated Regulation (EU) 2016/1052, also referred to as the Safe Harbour rules.
+Part of the buy-back programme is executed in accordance with Regulation No. 596/2014 of the European Parliament and Council of 16 April 2014 (the "Market Abuse Regulation") and Commission Delegated Regulation (EU) 2016/1052, also referred to as the Safe Harbour rules.
+Another part of the share buy-back programme is conducted as a directed buy-back from Chr.
+Augustinus Fabrikker Aktieselskab and C.W.
+Obel A/S as further described in company announcement no. 35/2022.
 The share buy-back programme will end no later than 28 February 2023.

 |Number of shares